 True Buddha Dharma-character Treasury - Red Jambhala

-On Sunday, May 28, 2017, 3:00pm, at Rainbow Temple, True Buddha School Dharma King Living Buddha Lian-shengSheng-yen Lu will preside over a Red Jambhala Homa Ceremony, bestow empowerment of Red Jambhala Uncommon Practice, and discourse 'Lamdre.'
+On Sunday, Jun.
+2, 2019, 3:00pm, at Rainbow Temple, True Buddha School Dharma King Living Buddha Lian-shengSheng-yen Lu will preside over a Red Jambhala Homa Ceremony, discourse Lamdre, and bestow empowerment for Red Jambhala Uncommon Practice.
 (Live Webcast Link: https://www.youtube.com/channel/UCLl20r-KQlapX_5fT-N3cOw )

 【Red Jambhala Mudra :】

 Interlace the fingers inward.
 Straighten the thumbs and have them touching side by side.
 Straighten the little fingers and have them touching face to face.

 【Red Jambhala Seed Syllable :】

 【Red Jambhala Dharmalakṣaṇa Brief Introduction】

 Red Jambhala has a red body, an elephant head, and four arms.
 His first right hand holds carrots and the second right hand holds an evil-subjugating ax.
 His first left hand holds carrot leaves and the second left hand holds a mala.